robin-gdwl/UR_Playground/README.md

     - [ ] wrap functions into try/except statements to prevent crashing

 - [ ] save
+    - [ ] write all settings to text file
+    - [ ] get all settings from text file

 - [ ] Package
     - [ ] create packages